Spanish Argentines: Modern times

 Diego Armando Maradona was a descendant of Galician immigrants.

 Juan Martín del Potro, the most recognized Argentine tennis player.

 While there continues to be strong interest among the population in European affairs and their European heritage, the Argentine culture today varies considerably from the Spanish much like the American or Australian cultures vary from the British.

 Spanish culture has left a great mark on modern Argentine culture.
 Bilateral relations have always been of a privileged strategic nature.
 Meanwhile, prospective and all-round cooperation also experienced periods of acute disagreement.
 In recent years, Madrid diplomacy has been trying to regain its shaken prestige and influence over Argentina and its closest neighbors.
 The most significant preparations for this were made during the celebration of the 500th anniversary of the discovery of America.
 However, despite some "warming" in relations between the countries, the former level of trust and contacts is not observed.
 Attempts at cultural cooperation face two significant obstacles.
 Firstly, Spain does not have a sufficient amount of free funds that must be invested in lending to the Argentine economy, and secondly, the “syndrome of betrayal” that Argentines feel in relation to Spain is not likely to be easily overcome.

 Figures

 Yale university report states that 2,080,000 Spanish immigrants entered Argentina between 1857 and 1940.
 Spain provided 31.4% (Italy 44.9%) of all immigrants in that period.
 Nevertheless, due to prior Spanish immigration occurring throughout the colonial period, around 20 million Argentines are descendants of Spanish to some degree, with the 20 most common surnames in the country being all from Spain.

-Another report gives net migration data as follows:
+Another report (Republica Argentina (1998) gives net migration data as follows: